 Diagnosis Related Group Hospital Inpatient Payment Methodology

 Payment by DRGs encourages access to care, rewards efficiency, improves transparency, and improves fairness by paying similarly across hospitals for similar care.
-Payment by DRGs also simplifies the payment process, encourages administrative efficiency, and bases payments on patient acuity and hospital resources rather than length of stay.
+Payment by DRGs also simplifies the payment process, encourages administrative efficiency, and basis payments on patient acuity and hospital resources rather than length of stay.

-Non-contract hospitals were reimbursed based on Medi-Cal allowable, audited costs.
+Under previous payment method, Non-contract hospitals were reimbursed based on Medi-Cal allowable, audited costs.
 Hospitals were paid interim rates using a cost-to-charge ratio based on the most recently submitted cost report.
 A cost settlement process reconciled the difference between interim payments and the allowable costs of providing services.